EmpowerHer Journey

 Friday, July 18, 2025

-The digital revolution offers huge opportunities around the world.
-The information and communication technology (ICT) sector is growing rapidly and is profoundly transforming all spheres of life.
-In Mali, digital technology is starting to gain momentum, particularly in Bamako.
-The Walen association in partnership with the JOFA – ACTE Project offered the opportunity to 20 young girls to strengthen their digital skills and access new professional and entrepreneurial perspectives in order to fight against child labour, especially in its worst forms.
+The digital revolution is creating huge opportunities around the world.
+The information and communication technology (ICT) sector is growing rapidly and is profoundly transforming all areas of life.
+In Mali, digital technology is starting to gain momentum, particularly in the capital city of Bamako.
+The Walen association in partnership with the JOFA – ACTE Project offered to 20 young girls the opportunity to strengthen their digital skills and access new professional and entrepreneurial perspectives in order to fight against child labour, especially in its worst forms.

 As part of JOFA's action plan, this bootcamp aimed to support major initiatives on child protection and the fight against the worst forms of child labour through digital technology.
 It offered the participants a unique opportunity to discover the digital world, a sector still little explored by women in Mali as Salimata SOUGANE testifies in her words :